 In particular, most toy markets around the world have imposed a specific ban on all “small parts” for use on toys meant for children under 3 years of age to prevent choking hazards, and U.S. 16 CFR 1501 specifications for identifying small parts are emulated around the world.

 There have been several recent recalls on products that include tiny, yet intensely powerful magnets made from a rare earth metal called Neodymium, after a number of reported swallowing instances.
 Because of their strength, these magnets can pinch tissue and bore holes in the stomach or intestines if more than one is swallowed, and they can only be removed through surgery.

-Standard EN 71-1 requires warning labels on all toy products containing swallowable magnets.
+international standards such as ASTM F963, EN 71-1 and ISO 8124-1 require warning labels on all toy products containing swallowable magnets.
 The label must describe the danger and deem the product unsuitable for children under 8 years of age.

 Children don’t touch toys lightly.
 The average level of prolonged bodily contact is enough for any cheap, dangerous substances that a toy might contain to absorb into the child’s body and potentially cause hazardous, long-term health effects.
 For example, most national markets, including the U.S., Canada and the European Union, are fast phasing out phthalates out of toys due to their toxicological properties.

 However, recent studies are still finding phthalates in a number of toys sold in “phthalate-free” markets like the United States.
 Inaccurate reporting and declaration of these products can still be too common for anyone to take for granted any statements of conformance without proper lab verification.